gabrielsoltz/metahub/README.md

 **MetaHub** aggregates and deduplicates your findings by affected resources, no matter what amount of scanners, to focus on fixing the real problems, not the findings themselves.

-If you are investigating a security finding for a Security Group with a port open, MetaHub can enrich your findings with the following information from your context:
+If you are investigating the security finding *EC2.19 Security groups should not allow unrestricted access to ports with high risk*, MetaHub can enrich your finding with the following information from your context:

 - If there are other security findings for the affected resource
 - If the Security Group is referenced by another Service: